Kayode Soremekun: Early life

 Soremekun attended Nigeria's premier secondary grammar school, King's College Lagos, from 1967 to 1971.
 He attended the University of Ife now Obafemi Awolowo University where he obtained a B.A.
 English/History and a M.Sc. and Ph.D. in International relations.
 The Ph.D. was on Nigeria's petroleum policy and international relations.
 Soremekun undertook postdoctoral studies at the Institute of Social Studies in The Hague, Netherlands and the University of Maryland College Park, US where he studied international law and the US foreign policy process, respectively.

 Career

 Soremekun worked in several universities in Nigeria, including Obafemi Awolowo University, University of Lagos, Covenant University and the National Open University of Nigeria.

 During tenure as Vice Chancellor in Federal University Oye, he added eleven Faculties.
 It offers virtually all the courses on offer in Nigeria's First Generation Universities.
 He was commended by the University Council, and very much the same commendation was in his exit letter from the university.

 He retired from Obafemi Awolowo University as Dean.
-In his memoirs he referred to the fact that a refurbishment of the Faculty of Administration took place courtesy of the funds that he was able to source from Nigerian Brewries Limited.
+In his memoirs he referred to the fact that a refurbishment of the Faculty of Administration took place courtesy of the funds that he was able to source from Nigerian Breweries Limited.
 Faculties including Law, Social Sciences, and Education followed suit.